duongnv129/ory-self-hosted/keto-zanziban-multi-tenancy-rbac-per-resource/Keto-Resource-Scoped-RBAC-Alice-Hierarchy.md

 ### Resource-Level Granularity

-Within Tenant A, Alice has **separate role assignments** for each resource:
+Within Tenant A, Alice has **different roles** for each resource:

 ```
 product:items → admin (assigned explicitly)
-category:items → admin (assigned explicitly, separate from products)
+category:items → moderator (assigned explicitly, separate from products)
 ```

-**Important:** Being admin on products does **NOT** automatically make Alice admin on categories.
+**Important:** Being admin on products does **NOT** automatically make Alice admin (or even moderator) on categories.
 Each resource requires explicit assignment.

 ---